 Legality of Blood Samples Taken From Suspects in DWI Cases

-On April 17 of this year, the United States Supreme Court decided the case of Missouri v.
+Recently, the United States Supreme Court decided the case of Missouri v.
 McNeely.
 The issue in the case was whether or not police officers, after having arrested someone for suspected DWI, could impose on arrestees a nonconsensual blood withdrawal.
-And, basically, the answer is, "No, not without a warrant, unless an exception applies."
+And, basically, the answer is, “No, not without a warrant, unless an exception applies.”

 For the past few years, Texas, along with some other states (including Missouri), have been under the impression that a person who is arrested for an alleged DWI, and who refuses to submit to a Breathalyzer test and/or a blood test, can be subjected to a forced blood withdrawal, at a hospital or other sanitary location, due to “exigent circumstances.”
 They have expanded on the idea of “exigent circumstances” — an emergency situation — to include the dissipation of alcohol in the bloodstream.
 They have argued that, because traces of alcohol in the body gradually fade, over time and after someone has had their last drink, an emergency situation exists, when an alleged drunk driver is arrested, because potential evidence is gradually being destroyed.
 So, in order to avoid this destruction of evidence, many law enforcement officers have believed that, in this “emergency situation,” there is no need to obtain a warrant.